logo

 When investing, your capital is at risk and you may get back less than invested.
 Past performance doesn’t guarantee future results

 Trading 212 already appears on many of our ‘Best of’ lists at Investing Insiders.
-We were already fans of their exceptional value and uncomplicated interface, but now they have rolled out the leading cash ISA on the market with a rate of 4.9% APY and you still have no account fees to grapple with.
+So we were already fans of their exceptional value and uncomplicated interface for investors.
+But now they have rolled out one of the highest rates of interest available on any UK cash ISA (4.9% APY), we’re big cheerleaders for their savings options too.

 Fees